frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 ## Shafts and Bearings

-Shafts transmit rotational power, with hex shafts being the most common in FRC.
-These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, creating "rounded hex shafts."
+Shafts transmit rotational power along an axis, with hex shafts being the most common in FRC.
+These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, known as "rounded hex" or "thunderhex."

-Bearings support the shafts and enable smooth spinning.
+Bearings allow shafts to spin independently of plates and/or things to spin independently of shafts.
 Standard hex shafts use 1/2" hex bearings, while rounded hex shafts can use round bearings for easier assembly.

+!!!
+Tip
     The easiest way to model shafts is to use the `Shaft` [Featurescript](/resources/featurescripts/).
 For bearings, insert your desired bearing from the MKCad app.

 <center><img src="\img\design-guide\stage1b\bearingAndShaft.webp" style="width:75%"></center>
 <center>*A rounded 1/2" hex bearing (Left) and 1/2" rounded hex shaft (Right).
 (Image Source: WCP)*</center>